annashipman/annashipman.github.io/_posts/2021-09-28-tech-leadership-team.md

 - We set up two weekly discussion slots of an hour each.
 These are for the ‘pebbles’ that need more discussion than we can cover in our weekly meeting, or for making progress together on ‘rocks’.

-  These slots are booked and available so that if we do need to have a more in depth discussion about something, we don’t need to then worry about finding the time; and if there’s nothing that we need to discuss - great, we’ve got a bit of time back to do other focused work.
+  These slots are booked and available so that if we do need to have a more in depth discussion about something, we don’t need to then worry about finding the time; and if there’s nothing that we need to talk about: great, we’ve got a bit of time back to do other focused work.

 These changes have worked really well.
 Future planning means we are spending time discussing the bigger picture and making sure we are still agree on the top priorities.
 Incremental planning makes sure we are keeping on track.
-And the discussion slots are really useful – sometimes we use up both the slots in a week, either ad hoc or booked in advance, and quite often we don’t have a discussion so we get some time back.
+And the discussion slots are really useful – sometimes we use up both the slots in a week, either ad hoc or booked in advance, and about half the time we don't have anything on the agenda so we get some time back.

 ## We had picked some big things to work on and a process rather than a coherent plan of action